atif-hussain/CarND-MPC-Project/README.md

 # Model tweaking
 * To start with, model was ran with v_ref = 5mps ~ 15mph, and lag=0, to confirm the model works in simplest case.
 * After some iterations of tweaking, to ease further tweaking, all cost wts and other params were read in by the program, which saved multiple rounds of compiling.
-* as lag was 100ms=.1s, dt was also taken to be same.
-Lower dt causes lag over multiple rounds, higher dt adds to lag time.
+* as lag was 100ms=.1s, dt was also taken to be same. dt higher than lag adds to lag time, adding to prediction inaccuracy.
+Lower values of dt give finer resolution, but requires more computations per sec.
+So dt not more than .1 but not too less than this was used.
+To work well in my personal system, i used dt on the higher side of .1s to keep computation low.
+* Nxdt gives prediction time-horizon.
+With high values, it was noticed that the green line comes to join the yellow line, then starts to diverge.
+Predicted CTE is reducing then increasing.
+Larger values of N add to computational time, and larger Nxdt jumps into area of diverging green & yellow, which isn't beneficial.
+Also too low Nxdt would not join these lines and also make the motion jerky.
-* N was tweaked to 12, a little higher number than 10, to get stable results for green planned path.
+* To keep Nxdt little over 1s, N was tweaked to 12, and results became stable for green planned path.
-* given ref_vel of 40mph was used.
+* Took given ref_vel of 40mph.
 * Cost function was started with high values of wte[cte] and wts[epsi], and very low to zero weights to others.
 With some tweaking, wte[cte] & wte[epsi] were found to be very high values of 3000 & 1000 for other tasks weighed 1.
 * To prevent zigzagging, weight was added to cost for differential of steering angle delta.
 * To prevent stagging, weight of v was also added to costs.
 * The other weights were left to lowest values.
+* Initially Steering seems too sensitive, tried reducing bounds.
+However at certain turns at 40mph, it needed more.
+So reverted to 25'.
 * After trying and narrowing down to best weights combination, code for reading in values was commented out.

 # Model Result